MandyHole/drive_data/README.md

 ## Get Driveing API

 This is the accompanying database to go with my frontend website created with React (GetDriveing).
-GetDriveing pulls the json data from this django rest framework and manipulates it to provide CRUD functionality to the user.
+GetDriveing pulls the json data from this django rest framework and manipulates it to provide the necessary CRUD, filter, sort and search functionality to the user.

 Get Driveing Frontend website screenshot:
 <img src="https://res.cloudinary.com/dd4cchm7g/image/upload/v1689887554/Screenshot_2023-07-20_at_22.12.20_slwv6q.png" width = 95% alt="Sample views of GetDriveing website"></a>